 All appointments require skills in strategic thinking with a collaborative approach and sound judgement.
 We are particularly keen to strengthen our ambassadorial capability and looking for people who are confident and credible relationship-builders and networkers outside the organisation.

-Central to our new strategic priorities is a deep commitment to ensuring that the core principles of equality, diversity and inclusion are woven throughout all aspects of delivery, leadership and governance.
+Central to our new strategic priorities is a deep commitment to ensuring that the core principles of equality, diversity and inclusion are woven throughout all aspects of delivery, leadership, and governance, as well as our strong commitment to continuous engagement with people with lived experience.
 We are actively seeking to broaden the diversity of our Board in all aspects, including culture and ethnicity, socio-economic and age diversity and welcome applications from all communities and backgrounds.

 Wherever you are now, you will offer effective communication and interpersonal skills and a naturally collaborative style, along with a deep commitment to creating a society where everyone is safe from gambling harms.

-If you believe you have the skills, background and qualities we are seeking, I very much look forward to hearing from you.
+If you believe you have the skills, background, and qualities we are seeking, I very much look forward to hearing from you.

-Kate Lampard CBE Chair
+Baroness Kate Lampard CBE Chair, GambleAware

-About GambleAware